ALASdoo/wedoqa_com/content/home/experience.md

   * Adaptability to various project management methodologies
   * Our workflow usually implies Agile, Scrum, Kanban, and Traditional methodologies
   * Constantly tracking project status, milestones, and success
+  * We write case studies to have a better insight into our projects
   """

 +++